 - Other signs may develop over time such as swollen joints

 - Cloudy eyes

 Diarrhoea is one of the most common cause of death in calves.
 The highest risk period is typically the first month after birth.
 Diarrhoea is caused by various organisms including E. coli.
-This bacterium crosses the gastro-intestinal tract into the bloodstream.
-(Cho and Yoon, 2014).
+This bacterium crosses the gastro-intestinal tract into the bloodstream and then causes disease.3

 - Loose faeces